With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 on the field, as club repeated its success of its final season at Lluis Sitjar

-with another third place finish in 2000-01 and in the following seasons
+with another third place finish in 2000-01.
+In the following season's

-Champions League, was unlucky not to progress to the knock-out despite
+Champions League, Mallorca unlucky not to progress to the knock-out despite

 accruing 9 points.
 A second national title arrived in 2003 when the club beat